Create a network installation of Visual Studio 2017

 Create an offline installation folder

-To create an offline installation with all languages and all features, use one of the commands from the following examples:
+You must have an internet connection to complete this step.
+To create an offline installation with all languages and all features, use one of the commands from the following examples.

 vs_enterprise.exe --layout c:\vs2017offline